Dilshaad77/Dilss/README.md

 🚀 Data Analyst | Python Developer | Aspiring AI/ML Engineer

 Welcome to my GitHub!
-I’m an **analytical and detail-oriented Data Analyst & Python Developer** with a strong foundation in **SQL, Python, and Data Science**.
+I’m an **analytical and detail-oriented Data Scientist & Python Developer** with a strong foundation in **SQL, Python, Data Science and AI/ML**.
 Coming from a **Chemistry background**, I bring a unique analytical mindset to solving complex data problems.
-Currently, I’m advancing my skills in **Deep Learning, Object-Oriented Programming, and Computer Vision**.
+Currently, I’m advancing my skills in **Deep Learning, Neural Networks, and Computer Vision**.

 ---

 ## 🧑‍💻 About Me
 - 🎓 B.Sc.
 Chemistry, University of Mumbai (2027)
-- 📊 Skilled in **data cleaning, visualization, EDA, and database management**
+- 📊 Skilled in **data cleaning, visualization, EDA, AWP, and database management**
 - 💡 Strong problem-solver with experience in **SQL databases, Python workflows, and BI tools**
 - 🌱 Currently learning **Deep Learning, Machine Learning, and AI applications**
 - 🏆 Transitioned successfully from **Chemistry → Data Science & AI/ML Engineering**